Judge's 3rd walk-off HR of year lifts Yanks over Royals 1-0 - WHIZ News

 TRAINER’S ROOM

 Royals: SS Bobby Witt Jr. (hamstring) took batting practice and fielded ground balls.
 He has missed four straight games. … C Salvador Perez (left thumb) continued his rehab assignment with Triple-A Omaha, going 0 for 1 with a walk as the designated hitter.
-“He’s getting close,” Kansas City manager Mike Matheny said.
+“He’s getting close,” Matheny said.

 UP NEXT